 Around nine hectares of the 40-hectare site owned by Moonee Valley Racing Club will be available for development by the Hostplus-Hamton venture.
-The proposed masterplan will be refined over the next 12 months and will likely include opportunities for mixed-use and medium- to high-density residential development with building heights of up to 25-storeys allowed within central parts of the site.
+The proposed masterplan of the urban precinct will be refined over the next 12 months and will likely include opportunities for mixed-use and medium- to high-density residential development with building heights of up to 25-storeys allowed within central parts of the site.

 The racetrack will be realigned, widened and the home straight extended from the current 173 metres to 317 metres.
 Payments by the Hostplus-Hamton venture to the club will facilitate the construction of the club’s new grandstand and racetrack.

-The site has already been rezoned to a combination of activity centre zoning and mixed-use zoning.
+The site has already been rezoned to a modern urban precinct with a combination of activity centre zoning and mixed-use zoning.

 Related reading: Melbourne’s ‘Tesla Town’ Mini-Suburb Reports Major Sales

 “The redevelopment will see MVRC cement its position as one of the world’s premier racing clubs and will reinvigorate the Valley as an iconic Melbourne destination of the 21st century," Hostplus chief executive David Elia said.

 "This investment will also complement our diversified portfolio and deliver strong risk-adjusted returns to members over the long-term.”

 The new urban precinct site is six kilometres from Melbourne’s CBD and a short walk from Moonee Ponds rail station.